buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionChamberElementCommon.md

 # Pset_DistributionChamberElementCommon

-Common properties of all occurrences of IfcDistributionChamberElement.
+Common properties of all occurrences of IfcDistributionChamberElement.<!-- end of definition -->

 ## Comments